 DUNKLY, GEORGE R. (1838-1934).
 Acting second assistant engineer, United States Navy.
 Dunkly, who was born in New York City, enlisted as an acting third assistant engineer in the United States Navy on November 18, 1861, and was discharged on January 22, 1864, as an acting second assistant engineer.
-The Brooklyn Directory of 1876 lists him as an engineer as does the census of 1880.
+The 1876 Brooklyn Directory lists him as an engineer as does the 1880 census.
 As per the census of 1910, he was an engineer at a factory; he was not working in 1915 or in 1925.
 He was a member of Ulysses Grant Post #327 of the G.A.R.
-According to his obituary in The New York Times, which confirmed his Civil War service as a Navy lieutenant, he was also a member of Odd Fellows.
+According to his obituary in The New York Times, which confirmed his Civil War service as a Navy lieutenant, he was also a member of the Odd Fellows.
 Dunkly received a pension from the Navy, certificate 33,386.
 He lived at 165 Adelphi Street in Brooklyn for 80 years.
 He died at the age of 96 from arteriosclerosis.
 Section 196, lot 31370.

 DUNLOY, JAMES D. (1836-1885).
 Sergeant, United States Marine Corps.
 A native of Ireland, Dunloy enlisted as a private on May 4, 1858, and served in the United States Marine Corps until he was honorably discharged on May 1, 1862.
 He immediately re-enlisted as a sergeant and served in the Marine Corps throughout the Civil War until his discharge on May 9, 1866.